akmn35/new.dist/README.md

 #> [1] 0.79872
 ```

-`qwgd` Quantile function for the Weighted Geometric Distribution with
+`qwgd` Quantile function for the Weighted Geometric distribution with
 alpha and lambda parameters.

 ``` r